NCAR/sqlitedb/README.md

 # sqlitedb
-C++ wrapper for an sqlite3 database.
+A wrapper for an sqlite3 database.

 sqlitedb provides a C++ abstraction for manipulating an SQLite database.